 SciCura is a web-platform where life-scientists gather complex and diverse bio-information, and can then apply semantic search and processing.

 one can capture facts on any topic, while also storing all essential biological context.

 Note that collection of detailed structured facts, called 'curation', happens manually because of AI limitations.

-SciCura stores facts as semantic sentences, built from simple rules, yet enabling complexity like natural language.
+SciCura stores facts as semantic sentences, built from simple rules, yet enabling a context-richness like natural language.

 The platform's development involves iterative front-end & back-end design and implementation, challenging graph-algorithms (for semantic pattern-matching and syntax visualization), webserver operation, and close cooperation with life-scientist users.

 Visualizing semantic dictionaries.
 (JS/HTML5/PHP)

 connected it to various semantic dictionaries, and packed this into desktop web-applications.